levigbeverly/levigbeverly.github.io/docs/tutorials/delete-a-venue.md

    Postman returns a `200 OK` message, indicating that you successfully deleted the venue.

    If you want to validate the deletion, re-run the GET request from step 3.
 The deleted venue does not appear in the response body.

-## Learn more

-See the following user-related tutorials to learn more about managing **Local-Show-Tive** venues:

--